mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 **2.**  **Working with useful design thinking tools for testing in phase 6**

-In **"Phase 6 - Test"** (final phase), the Feedbackgrid technique on the selected Mural template ("Feedback grid" - www.mural.co) is useful for documenting the respective feedback on the prototypes by a interview of the user and subsequently making possible adjustments of the prototypes.
+In **"Phase 6 - Test"** (final phase), the Feedbackgrid technique on the selected Mural template **"Feedback grid"**: **<https://app.mural.co/t/designthinking3783/m/designthinking3783/1660144893937/893a9db441a6b03c7ec4f344c7e7cebb57d01b8c?sender=u321e8a21ffefe6df47a15448> on the homepage of Mural <https://www.mural.co/>** is useful for documenting the respective feedback on the prototypes by a interview of the user and subsequently making possible adjustments of the prototypes.

-For documenting the respective feedback, students turns into their roles as a "developer" and "user".
+For documenting the feedback, students take turns in their roles as a "developer" and "user".

 * **Student 1** with the role as **developer** interviews **Student 2** with the role as an **user**.
 * While **Student 1** is interviewing **Student 2**, he should document the respective feedback of **Student 2** as a user on the "Feedback grid" Template of Mural.